Carbide & Carbon Building

 The Carbide & Carbon Building is an Art Deco high-rise built in 1929, located on Michigan Avenue in Chicago, Illinois.
 The 37-story, 503 ft landmark is clad in black granite, green and gold terra cotta, with gold leaf and bronze trim.
-It was converted to a hotel in 2004.
+It was converted into a hotel in 2004, operating under license from Hard Rock International until 2017, rebranding as the St. Jane Hotel and then the Pendry Chicago Hotel.

 History

 The building was designed by the Burnham Brothers (the firm launched by Daniel Burnham's sons Hubert Burnham and Daniel Burnham Jr.) as the regional office of Union Carbide and Carbon Co., and built by Paschen Brothers (a prominent Chicago construction family).
 It was designated a Chicago Landmark on May 9, 1996.